-(1) Since March 2009, we have had an active stock repurchase program.
-As of March 31, 2021, our Board of Directors (the "Board") had authorized an aggregate amount of up to \$7.5 billion for stock repurchases, of which the most recent authorization occurred in January 2019, when the Board increased the authorized amount available under our share repurchase program to \$2.0 billion.
-The remaining \$1.6 billion represents the amount available to repurchase shares under the authorized repurchase program as of March 31, 2021.
+(1) Since March 2009, we have had a stock repurchase program in place.
+As of September 30, 2021, our Board of Directors (the "Board") had authorized an aggregate amount of up to \$7.5 billion for stock repurchases, of which the most recent authorization occurred in January 2019, when the Board increased the authorized amount available under our share repurchase program to \$2.0 billion.
+The remaining \$1.6 billion represents the amount available to repurchase shares under the authorized repurchase program as of September 30, 2021.
 The authorized stock repurchase program does not have an expiration date.